semaphoreci/docs/docs/reference/semaphore-changelog.md

 For example, you can now configure a pipeline to run in parallel on the same branch or create a single queue across the whole organization for all pipelines that deploy to production.

-To learn how to use this feature, check the [pipeline queues](https://docs.semaphoreci.com/essentials/pipeline-queues/) documentation page.
+To learn how to use this feature, check the [pipeline queues](https://docs.semaphoreci.com/essentials/pipeline-queues/) documentation.

 **(Improved) Ubuntu 18.04 image update**